 Hawes is a large village of around 1200 inhabitants, on the A684 road, which was historically an important position on the Lancaster-Richmond Turnpike road.
 The name Hawes is derived from an Old Norse word hals, meaning “neck” or “pass between mountains” as it stands at the head of Wensleydale between Buttertubs and Fleet Moss.
 Until 1954 the village had a railway station that was the terminus of the Hawes branch of the Midland Railway and a terminus of the line from Northallerton.
 Midland Railway kept the line to Garside Junction open for passengers until 1959.
 Today the station houses the Dales Countryside museum in its restored buildings and there’s an old locomotive and carriages on the platform.
 Hawes was granted a charter to hold markets by King William III in 1699 and today market day (Tuesday) is as busy as ever, with a farmers’ auction mart attracting sheep farmers from all over the north of England.
 Hawes is now one of the main tourist centres in the Dales with shops, cafés , hotels and 4 pubs (Old Board, Crown,Fountain,White Hart) attracting large numbers of visitors.
 Hawes is one of the Dales villages which are popular with bikers and the Market Place is usually lined with bikes on a Summer weekend.
 Probably Hawes best known attraction is the Wensleydale Creamery, made famous after being mentioned in the animated Wallace and Grommit films, which is now open to visitors so that they can see the famous Wensleydale cheese being made and sample the end product in the café.

-Upon arriving in Hawes, the tour route map indicates that the riders won’t head towards the main street but will take the right turn, signposted Hardraw, over the old railway line.
+Upon arriving in Hawes, the tour takes a right turn, signposted Hardraw, over the old railway line.
 The road winds its way alongside and over the River Ure via a stone bridge built on a bend in the river.
 At the T Junction, take the left turn signposted Hardraw, Simonstone and Muker.
 After a couple of hundred yards, take the left turn for Simonstone and Muker.
 This road marks the lower, Wensleydale end of the Buttertubs Pass, one of the 2014 ‘King of the Mountains’ climbs.

 After crossing another cattle grid the road begins to drop, with some iconic views as the road snakes along the pass, before starting its descent into the Swale valley below.
 There are a couple of stopping places here, which is good as it’s likely you’ll want to stop and take some pictures.
 The road drops down into the valley before arriving at a T Junction, on the B6270 near Thwaite.